danielharrell/does_music_move/does_music_move.md

 *locomotion*, involving not just change in time, but change in place.
-Of motion in this sense, one measure is time, but another is space. ---The space, for example, in which a bird can rise and fall in flight.
-Or the space, by analogy, in which a melody can rise and fall, and more generally in which music can indeed move, from place to place, over time in a kind of space, rising and falling, departing and returning, very like the movement of a bird in flight.
+Of motion in this sense, one measure is time, but another is space. ---The space, for example, in which a bird rises and falls in flight.
+Or the space, by analogy, in which a melody rises and falls, and more generally, in which music indeed moves, from place to place, in a kind of space, rising and falling, departing and returning, very like the movement of a bird in flight.

-Yet for all its resemblance to this flight, the motion we hear in music is different, and different in lacking certain features of locomotion otherwise.
+Yet for all its resemblance to this flight, the motion we hear in music is different, and different in lacking crucial features of locomotion otherwise, which serve to locate that motion in space.
 In the rise and fall of a melody, for example, what I hear is a motion from one note of the melody to the next.
-But the melody, then, is no already-formed object, like the flying bird, that similarly rises and falls.
-Nor is there any unmoving such object to be heard near the melody, like the mountain, ground, or clouds to be seen near the bird, relative to which the melody could be said to move.
-We might try to identify such an object in each note of the melody, perhaps by analogy to each spot in the sky; but then it seems we are left with nothing to identify as rising or falling in the melody itself.
+But the melody, then, is no already-formed object, like the flying bird, in its rise and fall.
+Nor is there any such object to be heard near the melody, like the mountain, ground, or clouds to be seen near the bird, relative to which the melody could be said to move.
+We might try to identify such an object in each note of the melody, perhaps by analogy to each place in the sky; but then it seems we are left with nothing to identify as rising or falling in the melody itself.
 And what exactly is *moving* in the melody, through each unmoving note in turn, becomes even harder to say.
-In this case we also confront the difference between the bird's being carried from spot to spot in the sky, continuously, and the melody's being carried from note to note discretely, without having to travel audibly through every note between.
-But then it becomes hard even to say how there is indeed a *moving* through each note in turn, much less what it *is* that might be moving.
+In this case we also confront the difference between the bird's being carried from place to place in the sky continuously, traveling visibly through every place between, and the melody's being carried from note to note discretely, without having to travel audibly through every note between.
+But then it becomes hard even to say how there is a *moving* through each note in turn, much less what it *is* that might be moving.
+We might trace the rise and fall of a melody with our hand---as if to conduct it---yet there is nothing that corresponds to our hand in the melody we hear, or more generally, to a conductor in the movement he conducts, or to a dancer in the music she dances to.
+(Arguably to fill in what isn't there.)

+It becomes so hard to say, in fact, that the reality of this motion is more readily denied has been more often denied than asserted in the history of musical aesthetics.
 And it is easier, in fact, to suppose that the reason we can hear a melody rise and fall, or music more generally move from place to place, without having to be an already-formed object moving relative to any unmoving such objects and through every place is because the space of this motion is illusory, and the motion in turn unreal.
+Something happening in time, that only seems to be happening in space.

 (Put Zuckerkandl quote here.
 All but tones, thus, no space in which motion can occur.)